-Opinion | Delivering weapons — and holding back — on ‘the forward edge of freedom’
+Opinion | What it’s like at the border, delivering Javelins and Stingers to Ukraine

 Milley embraced this second theme of deterring any attack on NATO in a separate visit Friday with soldiers from the 82nd Airborne Division, who have been in Poland for the past month to bolster Polish forces and deter any Russian attempt to expand the war into NATO territory.

-During a briefing at the division’s operational headquarters in Rzeszow in southeast Poland, Milley heard a grim update on what may be ahead in Ukraine as Russia accelerates its invasion.
+During a briefing at the division’s operational headquarters in Rzeszow in southeast Poland, Milley heard a grim update on what might be ahead in Ukraine as Russia accelerates its invasion.
 One analyst assessed that Kyiv could be isolated in four to six days.
 The battle for Kyiv would then become a desperate street-to-street battle as Ukrainians fought to save their capital.
 Polish border police attending the meeting shared their breakdown of border crossings: In the previous 12 hours, 53,000 people had crossed from Ukraine; for days, crossings have been at that surge level, as Ukrainians flee the war.

 It’s a measure of the Pentagon’s concern about bolstering Poland that the 82nd Airborne was dispatched there nearly a month ago.
 The 82nd is the Pentagon’s quickest rapid-deployment force.
 It was sent to Kabul last August to manage the evacuation from Afghanistan.